Mel B Visibly Relaxed After 5-Year Restraining Order Granted

-Mel B was spotted in Los Angeles visibly relaxed and cheery after an L.A. judge granted a restraining order against the nanny, whom Mel B claimed had an affair with her estranged husband Stephen Belafonte, and even got pregnant by him.
+Mel B was spotted in Los Angeles visibly relaxed and cheery after an L.A. judge granted a restraining order against the nanny that Mel B claimed had an affair with her estranged husband, Stephen Belafonte, and even got pregnant by him.

-As Melanie “Mel B” Brown’s court battle against both her estranged husband Belafonte and the nanny of their only daughter Madison rages on, the former Spice Girl stepped out for a stroll around L.A. on Monday, according to the Sun.
+As Melanie “Mel B” Brown’s court battle against both her estranged husband, Belafonte, and the nanny of their only daughter, Madison, rages on, the former Spice Girl stepped out for a stroll around L.A. on Monday, according to the Sun.

 Mel B looked the epitome of happiness in her pretty pink maxi dress, just a week after an L.A. court slapped the nanny, named Lorraine Gilles, with the restraining order ordering her to stay 100 yards away from Mel B.